 Carole Bromley is a York-based poet, teacher and editor.
 She has published three collections with Smith Doorstop: A Guided Tour of the Ice House (2011), The Stonegate Devil (2015) and Blast Off!, a collection for children (2017).
 Carole is an Arvon tutor, a mentor for the Poetry Society, and a judge of many competitions.
 When not writing or teaching she loves walking and spending time with family – including her husband, four children and thirteen grandchildren.
 Carole has been widely published in magazines and anthologies and has a won a number of prizes, including the 2019 Hamish Canham Award.

-Her fourth full-length collection, The Peregrine Falcons of York Minster, will be published by Valley Press in September 2020.
+Her fourth full-length collection, The Peregrine Falcons of York Minster, was published by Valley Press in September 2020.

 Carole Bromley’s fourth collection brings together poems about York and Yorkshire, the loss of friends and loved ones, travel, literature, art, and her own recent experience of brain surgery.

 Startling, witty, and with an eye for detail as sharp as a falcon's claws, this new publication by a poet who 'never forgets her reader' is set to delight, entertain and provoke all who climb its towers and pace its halls.

 "A new collection from Carole Bromley!
 Oh yes!
 We know it’s going to be good; we know that we can trust this poet who never seems to forget her reader, or to remember to entertain.
 A collection of cool-eyed, warm-hearted poems, with a glorious confidence of proper nouns; Aertex shirts, twin-tubs, ‘a framed photograph of Rhyl’, a ‘Santa Claus custard jug’, Frosted Strawberry Squares...
 Here is a collection with its knickers off and on; and yet beautiful, sensitive, intelligent work, and I am in awe of her killer lines in and out of each poem."